verifyica-team/verifyica/ADVANCED_TOPICS.md

 Example solution:

-- test 1 and test 2 are in a read lock boundary scoped to thee class
+- test 1 and test 2 are in a read lock boundary scoped to the class
 - test 3 is in a write lock boundary scoped to the class

 ```java